Polaris

 Hover over any entity to surface contextual AI actions — click to enlarge

 Hover over or select any entity in Polaris — a goal, an update, a metric, a roadmap item — and a floating action button appears with AI-powered actions specific to that context.
-The AI doesn't just know what you're looking at; it knows the full state of your company.
+Because the AI has access to everything else in the workspace, those actions can use the surrounding company state too.

 Create Task